waldronlab/TCGAutils/README.md

-# BiocInterfaces
+# TCGAutils

-The `BiocInterfaces` package provides a suite of helper functions that aid in the creation of several conventional Bioconductor classes such as, `GRangesList`, `ExpressionSet`, and `MultiAssayExperiment`.
+The `TCGAutils` package provides a suite of helper functions that aid in the creation of several conventional Bioconductor classes such as, `GRangesList`, `ExpressionSet`, and `MultiAssayExperiment`.
 Many of the functions contained herein work on raw and derived data objects from The